 Our short-term, 3-6 month industry internships are an opportunity for:

 Intermediaries like APR.Intern play a critical role in strengthening industry-university collaboration and accelerating STEM innovation.
 The program streamlines the process of matching industry internships with suitable PhD students.

 At APR.Intern, we want to create equal opportunities for everyone to enter STEM.
-Our internships are available to men and women, domestic and international students.
+Our internships are available to both men and women, domestic and international students.
 Traditionally, there has been lower participation of women in STEM careers and APR.Intern has a special focus on helping change that.

 APR.Intern assists women to overcome some of the barriers they face to enter the STEM industry.